csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 numbers, e.g. `2.1 + 4.3`, in one second, that is equal to one
 floating-point operation per second (1 FLOP/s).
-The operations considered in this measure are the basic arithmetic operations addition, subtraction, multiplication, divisin.
+The operations considered in this measure are the basic arithmetic operations addition, subtraction, multiplication, division.
 Computers can operate also on integer numbers, and even thought integer performance is important for some applications, in most scientific problems the vast majority of arithmetic operations is with real numbers, thus